Home » Blog » Entrepreneurship » 5 Reasons Why Big Companies Use Domains Owned by Them

 Now that we are familiar with Web 2.0, it is easy to realize how dangerous it could be to trust all of your business and online presence to a single media.
 Especially since you don’t own it.

-But let’s dive into the details of all the selected reasons as for why your website should be located on a domain owned by you.
+But let’s dive into the details of all the selected reasons as to why your website should be located on a domain owned by you.

 1. Freedom of design selection and site functions